South America

 4. Ají de Gallina (Creamy chicken)

-Another great chicken recipe in the Peruvian cuisine is Ají de Gallina which is made out of shredded chicken that is then wrapped in a thick sauce made out of cheese, walnut and Ají Amarilla sauce which gives the dish a fruity but also spicy taste.
+Another great chicken recipe in Peruvian cuisine is Ají de Gallina.
+It's shredded chicken wrapped in a thick sauce made from cheese, walnut and Ají Amarilla sauce, which gives the dish a fruity but also spicy taste.

 The Peruvians have been eating this dish since the 16th century.
 Slaves from Africa brought to Peru by the Spanish are credited with introducing it.
 The original inspiration for Aji de gallina came from the desire to use up discarded potatoes and poultry.